HaykeesComet/CocktailsAPI3/README.md

 # Drink Up!
 Cocktail API Search

 ## Project Overview

 Drink Up! is a web application built with Python, Flask, PostgreSQL, and SQLAlchemy that allows users to search for cocktail recipes and manage their favorite drinks.
 Users can register, log in, and save their favorite drinks to a personalized list.
 This project utilizes the CocktailDB API to fetch cocktail data.

+### Features

+* **User Authentication** : Users can register, log in, and log out using secure password hashing.
+* **Search Cocktails** : Users can search for cocktails using the CocktailDB API and view details of selected cocktails.
+* **Favorite Management** : Registered users can add cocktails to their favorites and view their favorite cocktails list.
+* **Dynamic Content Rendering** : The application dynamically renders cocktail data and manages favorites using embedded JavaScript code.

 ![1716887999837](image/README/1716887999837.png)